Gruppo Sportivo: Topless 16, Rock Now Roll Later & The Secret of Success

-It was followed in 2006 by Rock Now, Roll Later, a compilation album featuring the band's singles from 1989 to 1996.
+It was followed in 2006 by Rock Now, Roll Later a compilation album featuring the band's singles from 1989 to 1996.
 It included two new songs: live favourite "DoReMiFaSoLaTiDo" and "Green Utopia Bay," one of their best songs ever, according to Vandenburg.

 In July 2006, the Japanese girl band, Puffy AmiYumi, recorded a new version of "Tokyo," originally recorded by Gruppo Sportivo in 1978.

+In late 2010 the biography "Hans Vandenburg en Het Geheim van Succes" about Hans Vandenburg by Bindervoet and Henkes was published.
+It contained a bonus CD with outtakes, demos and other unreleased songs called Here Funny Album Title.

 To mark their 35th anniversary the band recorded the acoustic album The Secret of Success (2011), featuring new versions of songs from all over their career.
-From "Henri" to "Hey Girl" and from "James Last Car" to new song "Pop Eyes."
-The album was accompanied by an extensive theatre tour.
-Looking back on the album on their official Facebook page in June 2015, the band stated that they considered "My Uncle Ben's Picture Book" a highlight.
+From "Henri" to "Hey Girl" and from "James Last Car" to new song "Pop Eyes".
+The album was accompanied by an extensive theatre tour, which starred Hans Vandenburg biography writers Bindervoet and Henkes as part of the first set.
+Looking back on the album on their official Facebook page in June 2015, the band stated that they considered "My Uncle Ben's Picture Book" from the album a highlight.

-All three albums were released on Spotify between 2011 and 2013.